eremedia/Google-Analyticator/readme.txt

 == Installation ==

-Drop the google_analyticator folder into /wp-content/plugins/, and activate the plugin.
+Drop the google-analyticator folder into /wp-content/plugins/, and activate the plugin.

 == Frequently Asked Questions ==